maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 possible between edges and, more generally, parts of the hypergraph, and provide some ideas on possible connections to quantum physics.

+## Definition of the System

-## Global Multiway System
+### Global Multiway System

-First, I need to point out that we already have a solution to the problems described above.
-It is the [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem) function, which, from now on, I will call the global multiway system.

-And while it does solve the issues described above, it still has drawbacks.

-First, it is essential to understand that unlike the `WolframModel`, the global multiway system operates on the entire states of the system.
+The most important thing to understand about the *global* multiway system is that it operates on the entire states of the system.
+The most fundamental object there is the states graph, which has states at the vertices, and updating events at the edges.
+For each state, all possible updating events are determined, and edges are created leading to new states.
+This process is then recursively repeated.

-Let's consider an instance of the `MultiwaySystem`.
+Let's consider an instance of the *global* multiway system (implemented in the `MultiwaySystem` resource function).
 Specifically, let's start with a rule that moves a "particle" (a unary edge) alone directed edges in a graph:

 ```wl